FPGA-Research-Manchester/fos/README.md

 - Khoa Dang Pham (khoa.pham@manchester.ac.uk)
 - Dirk Koch (dirk.koch@manchester.ac.uk)

-Team:
+#### Team:
 Anuj Vaishnav, Khoa Dang Pham, Joe Powell, Alasdair Olway, Kristiyan Manev, Dirk Koch

 ## Acknowledgments
+- This work was produced at the University of Manchester as part of PhD and MPhil Projects.

-This work is supported by the Xilinx University Program.
+- This work is supported by the Xilinx University Program.